 From the public address system we hear last call for brunch, so our very next stop is the dining car, where we’re placed next to Nancy and David, train-loving traveling attorneys from Nova Scotia with many good stories.
 (I like this style of seating as it guarantees interesting conversations with friends you’ve not yet met.)

 Brunch for us is lobster-filled ravioli and duck confit eggs Benedict, both of which are fabulous.
 The dining room staff are gracious and the mealtime flies by far too quickly.

 We come to a stunning view of a railroad trestle bridge, and as I fumble with my iPhone camera to get a panorama going the right side of the ravine comes up, making this strange scene:

-Carmella figures out that Google Maps works from GPS, and so here’s our location, just outside of Medicine Hat.
-I don’t know why the direction arrow is pointing the wrong way.
+Carmella figures out that Google Maps works from GPS, and so she determines our location as just outside of Medicine Hat.

 Finally the last few days of pre-trip catch up to Carmella, and a cat-nap happens: